hpe-dev-incubator/hpe-dev-portal/docs/ContributorGuide-v2.md

         for example:
         [https://gravatar.com/avatar/7dd708edf1c50d4c45da80f60e3643e7**?s=96**](https://gravatar.com/avatar/7dd708edf1c50d4c45da80f60e3643e7?s=96)

-      - Use this URL from now on, as your picture in the CMS (and elsewhere)
+      - Use this URL from now on as your picture in the CMS (and elsewhere)

 -   Headings: Select **H** in the "Rich Text" menu bar and select the heading level.
 To clear a Heading, select the text, click **H** in the menu bar, and click the Heading level previously selected.

-    >**Note:** We recommend to use "**Header 2**" for your primary heading, then Header3 for subsequent heading, etc.
+    >**Note:** We recommend to use "**Header 2**" for your primary heading, then Header 3 for subsequent heading, etc.

 -   Insert an image in a blog post: